VirtualBrainLab/vbl-docs/docs/source/05_misc/03_sensapex_link.md

 - Each event will take in an input and call a callback function with a response dictionary/object as the argument
 - Before a manipulator can be used, it must be [registered](registering-a-manipulator) and [calibrated](calibrating-a-manipulator)
   - Before a manipulator can be moved (including being calibrated), it must have its [movement enabled](enable-movement)
-  - A manipulator's position can be read before its movement is enabled though
+  - A manipulator's position can be read before its movement is enabled, though
 - The server will log unknown events, but will not return callback arguments or emit any messages

 **Table of Contents**